-Thousands of inmates escape prison amid deepening Haiti violence
+Haiti declares curfew after 4,000 inmates escape jail amid rising violence

 Authorities warned people to be careful and “to continue to support the National Police who will do everything possible to track down fleeing prisoners and arrest those responsible for these acts”, the statement read.

 The prime minister’s exact whereabouts remained unclear on Sunday.
-Henry had been due to return from a visit to Kenya, where he signed a security deal to tackle gang violence.
+Henry had been due to return from a visit to Kenya where he signed a security deal to tackle gang violence.

-Nearly 15,000 people have been forced to leave their homes in recent days, with 10 sites hosting internally displaced people emptied over the weekend, according to the United Nations’s International Organization for Migration (IOM).
+Nearly 15,000 people have been forced to leave their homes in recent days, with 10 sites hosting internally displaced people emptied over the weekend, according to the UN’s International Organization for Migration (IOM).

 Henry, who became prime minister in 2021 after Moise’s assassination, was supposed to step down by early February, but told a regional summit in Guyana before travelling to Kenya that he would only hold elections by August 2025 once the situation was more stable.